 1. Healthy Diet

-• Omega-3 Fatty Acids: Found in fish like salmon, mackerel, and sardines, omega-3 fatty acids can improve sperm motility and morphology.
+Omega-3 Fatty Acids: Salmon, mackerel and sardines contain omega-3 fatty acids that enhance both sperm motility and morphology.

 2. Regular Exercise